 - How do I apply for a V5C document?

 - How do I sell a car without a V5C?

 You can end up receiving a substantial fine when the V5 isn’t kept updated with your current information.
-It’s may also be worth bookmarking this guide to avoid any problems now, or in the future.
+It may also be worth bookmarking this guide to avoid any problems now or in the future.
 The V5C is a straightforward document, but it’s worth knowing everything about it.

-The V5C document (also known as the V5 form or logbook) records the Registered Keeper (or Keepers) of the vehicle.
+The V5C logbook (also known as the V5 form or document) records the Registered Keeper (or Keepers) of the vehicle.
 Legally, that’s the person registering and taxing the vehicle, not necessarily the owner.